Does Animals in Distress put any animals to sleep?

 The primary purpose of euthanasia is to relieve suffering.
 The decision to follow this option will be based on an assessment of many factors.
 These may include the extent and nature of the disease or injuries, other treatment options, the prognosis and potential quality of life after treatment, the availability and likelihood of success of treatment, the animal’s age and / or other disease / health status and the ability to fund the treatment.

-All dogs, cats, rabbits and guinea pigs that come to Animals in Distress are assessed by a veterinary surgeon and by experienced members of our staff that are responsible for the pet’s day to day care.
+All dogs, cats, rabbits and guinea pigs that come to Animals in Distress are assessed by a veterinary surgeon and by experienced members of our staff who are responsible for the pet’s day to day care.
 Any decision to euthanise an animal is made on a case-by-case basis, taking into account the individual animal.
 In most cases, this decision is only made after rehabilitation has been explored and a full and thorough examination carried out to determine the facts surrounding each individual case.

 A decision to euthanise is not taken lightly, it is primarily upon veterinary advice but is always a team decision, which is only made after a thorough assessment has been carried out.
 Euthanasia is only carried out by or under the direction of a veterinary surgeon using an approved humane method such as intravenous injection and, where appropriate, using pre-euthanasia sedation.
 It is always carried out in a timely fashion to ensure against prolonged physical or emotional suffering.